Get ad-free recipes! Join the PWWB Cooking Club

 Scale

-• 1 pound (raw) fresh sausage links or brats of choice
+• 1 pound (raw) fresh sausage links of choice (about 46 sausages; see Recipe Notes)

 Instructions